 And contrary to the guidebooks, we love Aguas Calientes.
-To start with, it’s a fantastic train ride to this little village nestled at the bottom of some vertiginous verdant mountains and there is an expectant energy about this little place.
+It’s a fantastic train ride to this little village nestled at the bottom of some vertiginous verdant mountains and there is an expectant energy about this little place.

 When traveling with kids, we try to break things up.
 A train ride and then some fun so that could be a walk around town, a soak in the Aguas Calientes hot springs, or just a play in the hotel room.

 The next day, getting up early to beat the crowds is recommended BUT take that with a grain of salt for kids.
 As backpackers we were among the first at the site, both hiking in via the Inca Trail and from Aguas Calientes.
 When we were traveling with a 22-month-old and 4-year-old we had a relaxed breakfast and headed up around 8am.
 It was still quite empty and we hadn’t got up too early to make ourselves grumpy.

 A visit to Machu Picchu is often a “big” emotional thing for many people and after a visit they can feel let down, especially if they jump back on the train to Cusco.
 For us, another afternoon in Aguas Calientes and more playing was just the ticket.
 We then took the train back to Ollantaytambo the next day.